-In order to avoid the Company being subject to withholding taxes, all prospective Shareholders (whether they are US citizens or not) must agree to provide the Company at the time or times prescribed by the Jersey FATCA Legislation and at such times reasonably requested by the Company with such information and documentation (whether relating to themselves, their investors and/or beneficial owners) prescribed by the Jersey FATCA Legislation and such additional documentation reasonably requested by the Company as may be necessary for the Company to comply with its obligations under the Jersey FATCA Legislation.
+In order to avoid the Company being subject to withholding taxes, all prospective Shareholders (whether they are U.S. citizens or not) must agree to provide the Company at the time or times prescribed by the Jersey IGA Legislation and at such times reasonably requested by the Company with such information and documentation (whether relating to themselves, their investors and/or beneficial owners) prescribed by the Jersey IGA Legislation and such additional documentation reasonably requested by the Company as may be necessary for the Company to comply with its obligations under the Jersey IGA Legislation.

-The scope and application of FATCA Withholding and information reporting pursuant to the terms of FATCA and the US IGA is subject to review by the United States and Jersey and the rules may change.
+The scope and application of FATCA Withholding and information reporting pursuant to the terms of FATCA and the U.S.-Jersey IGA is subject to review by the United States and Jersey and the rules may change.
+Shareholders should consult with their own tax advisers regarding the application of FATCA to their particular circumstances.